DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2024-04-02-filter-schools-generate-ur-sample.md

 We initiated discussions with our user researcher to understand what filters would help generate a worthwhile extract for them.

-Through collaboration, we crafted a quick prototype of a filter panel.
+Through collaboration, we crafted a prototype of a filter panel and how it might work.
 This served as a tool to stimulate continued discussion and gather valuable insights from our team members.

 We had a session with our lead developer to determine what complexity these filters would generate in the build and what type of spreadsheet we could output from them.